ping/libby-calibre-plugin/README.md

 To stop monitoring a title, select and right-click on the row, then select "Cancel".

+## FAQ

+### `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed` error on Windows

+Download the Let's Encrypt R3 certificate https://letsencrypt.org/certs/lets-encrypt-r3.der.
+Import it into the Windows certificate store by double-clicking on the file and follow the subsequent prompts.

 ## Credit

 - Icons from https://remixicon.com/ and https://tabler-icons.io/